meltano/sdk/docs/index.rst

 Meltano SDK for Taps and Targets
 =======================================

-The Tap and Target SDKs are the fastest way to build custom data extractors and loaders!
+The [Meltano](https://www.meltano.com) SDK for Taps and Targets is the fastest way to build custom data extractors and loaders!
 Taps and targets built on the SDK are automatically compliant with the `Singer Spec`_, the de-facto open source standard for extract and load pipelines.

 Future-proof extractors and loaders, with less code
 ---------------------------------------------------